How Many Cards Go Across in Solitaire, and Other Solitaire Setup Questions

 Skip the set-up and play Solitaire online!

-Setting up Solitaire with one or more decks of your cards can sometimes be a hassle.
+A Solitaire setup with one or more decks of your cards can sometimes be a hassle.
 It requires a lengthy setup and a fair amount of table space to play it, so why not skip the setup?

 Jump straight into playing your favorite Solitaire games by playing online at 247 Solitaire!
 With dozens of variations and quality features to choose from, it’s the quickest and easiest way to play your favorite games online.